Luxury ski holidays in France

 Considering France for your next ski holiday?
 Over one third of British skiers and snowboarder’s choose France for their annual skiing holiday, almost double the number who go to Austria, the 2nd most popular country for skiing.
-It’s not difficult to see what attracts us to the ski resorts of France, the country has the biggest lift and piste network in the world.
+It’s not difficult to see what attracts us to the French ski resorts, the country has the biggest lift and piste network in the world.
 Most of these big ski areas are also at high altitude, ensuring high quality snow conditions and a long season.

 Best ski resorts in France

 Your ski week is precious; you may book it months in advance, so you’ll want to be sure of the snow.
-Whether you choose Val d’Isère, Alpe d’Huez, La Plagne, Méribel, Courchevel, Morzine or Avoriaz we can guarantee serious altitude, acres of snow cannons and world-class facilities, not to mention more ski miles than most of us could ever cover in a week.
+Whether you choose Val d’Isère, Arc 1950, Morzine, Les Gets or Avoriaz for your France ski holiday we can guarantee serious altitude, acres of snow cannons and world-class facilities, not to mention more ski miles than most of us could ever cover in a week.

 Our selected French ski resorts range in altitude from 1450 to 2000m.
-Whether you choose to ski in the 3 Valleys, Portes Du Soleil, Paradiski, Val d'Isere-Tignes or Rousses Massif you are sure to have a wonderful time, with unbeatable skiing for timid beginners or absolute experts.
+Whether you choose to ski in the Portes Du Soleil, Paradiski or Val d'Isere-Tignes you are sure to have a wonderful time, with unbeatable skiing for timid beginners or absolute experts.

-If you still need help choosing which resort is best for you, please call us on 02088751957
+If you still need help choosing which resort is best for you, please give us a call and the team will be happy to chat through the options.

 Avoriaz is the ‘ski to and from the door’ purpose-built resort on the French side of the big Portes du Soleil ski area.
 Of the purpose built resorts thrown up in the 1960s, Avoriaz is one of the better designed – genuinely convenient, completely car free and visually striking rather than offensive.
 We have 8 chalets and three penthouse chalet-apartments in Avoriaz.
 Read more about skiing in Avoriaz.